The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

 To avoid Example~\ref{or s extremal_intro} and its relatives, we bound our discussion to hypergraphs $\h$ that satisfy a stronger condition: instead of requiring that no family that properly contains the $(t,1)$-star $\s'_{T}$ is $\h^+$-free, we require that no family that contains $\left\{ A\,:\,\left|A\cap T \right|=1\right\} $ and is not contained in $\s'_T$, is $\h^+$-free.
+(Note that this condition is closely related to the notion of \emph{cross-cuts}, introduced by Frankl and F\"{u}redi in~\cite[Sec.~5]{frankl1987exact}.)
 It is easy to show (see Lemma~\ref{lem:inclusion maximal-> intrinsic-1}) that these conditions are equivalent to the following property of $\h$: There exists a set of size $t$ that intersects all the edges of $\h$ except for one in a single element, while there is no set of size $t$ that intersects all edges of $\h$.
 Our theorem shows that these conditions are sufficient.

 For a hypergraph $H$, and a set of vertices $S \subseteq V(H)$, we denote $\mathrm{span}_H(S)= \{E \in E(H):E \cap S \neq \emptyset\}$, and $\mathrm{span}^1_H(S)= \{E \in E(H):|E \cap S|=1 \}$. \begin{thm} For any $m \in \mathbb{N}$, there exists a constant $C(m)$, such that the following holds.
 Let $n,k \in \mathbb{N}$ be such that $C< k< n/C$.